 Side-by-side electric vehicles—with the Polaris Ranger EV the leading contender in this vehicle category—are a mature, commercially-available technology that are safer and able to carry heavier loads than ATVs.

 Vehicle electrification has, of course, made a lot of progress since 2015.
 Perhaps the biggest advance that will be relevant for local transportation in remote communities is Ford’s electric F150, due for release in 2022.
 Other possibilities coming online include electric vans and small buses.

 For remote communities with abundant renewable electricity, electric vehicle deployment makes sense now.
 For diesel-dependent communities, this will only make sense as they switch away from diesel to renewables.

 Using Lake and River Routes for Freight Transportation

 Many remote communities are located on large, navigable lakes, and are connected to extensive river networks.
-These are used for fishing, and for travel to hunting and trapping areas.
-However, water-based freight transportation has been largely replaced by air cargo and trucking over winter roads.
 We’re working on alternative freight transportation using water routes.
 While water-based freight transportation obviously isn’t viable for all remote communities, we think it can be more widespread than it is now.
 One small example of what we’ve been working on lately is working with Northlands Dënesųłiné First Nation in the summer of 2020 to create and test a prototype barge for wood transportation across Lac Brochet.

 A PowerPoint slide presentation of this initiative is available here.